frederic-perez/AmE-dictionary/dictionary.md

 __fallback__ _The fallback option._
 __fallible__
 __falloff__
-__fallout__ :nine::arrow_up_small::o2: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._ _The Fukushima fallout._
+__fallout__ :nine::m: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._ _The Fukushima fallout._
 __fallout__ _n_
 __fallow ground__
 __fallow__